dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 Then run both the client and the server locally on your machine.
 </aside>

-The rest of this target explains the code for both the client and the server.
+The rest of this tutorial explains the code for both the client and the server.

 On the client side, you learn about

 * Submitting the form
 * Resetting the form
-* Using Web UI to bind the form data to variables in the Dart program (You've seen some data binding in previous targets.
-We'll talk about using Web UI with HTML5 widgets at the end of this target.)
+* Using Polymer to bind the form data to variables in the Dart program

 On the server side, the sections cover